whitestone-no/SegnoSharp/music/README.md

-This folder is used for sample music files.
-This folder must be present, and this README.MD file ensures that.
+This folder is used for music file.
+This folder must be present for running SegnoSharp "out-of-the-box" from a cloned repository, and this README.MD file ensures that.
 Any other files put into this folder will be ignored by Git.